ericmann/WP-Publication-Archive/readme.txt

 WP Publication Archive is licensed under the GNU General Public License, version 2.

 This system was based on the original wp-publications-archive plug-in published by Luis Lino and Siemens Networks, S.A. at http://code.google.com/p/wp-publications-archive/.

-The filing cabinet menu icon was created by Glyphish (http://glyphish.com) and is distributed under a Creative Commons Attribution license.

 Filetype icons come from the Crystal Project (http://www.everaldo.com/crystal/) released under the LGPL (http://www.everaldo.com/crystal/?action=license).